johncattrall/TerraformCodePipelineModule/README.md

 *Pipelines* created by this module will execute when new commits are pushed to the corresponding repo & branch it is connected to.

-An example consumer app using this pipeline module can be found @ https://code.amazon.com/packages/TerraformExamplePayload/trees/mainline.

 This project is intended to integrate with github